Neglect

 Sometimes, if a situation is more complex or hasn’t progressed as much as expected, the situation may need more help and support than these universal services alone, and a multi-agency response may be better suited.
 Teachers, social workers, support workers, health visitors and others who already know the child, young person and family will meet with them to listen to their views and to plan support and assistance with the aim of improving their situation.

-If there are significant concerns that the child or young person is at risk of harm this meeting is known as a Child Protection Conference and local authority social workers have a legal duty to investigate the situation to determine what future action should be taken to keep the child safe.
+If there are significant concerns that the child or young person is at risk of harm this meeting is known as a child protection planning meeting and local authority social workers have a legal duty to investigate the situation to determine what future action should be taken to keep the child safe.

 Key resources